AIHACONNECT | Education Session Moderator Guidelines

 • Check with staff for messages, program changes, and other updated information.

-• If not done prior to arriving on-site, get to know the presenters and their content to develop a cohesive flow between presentations.
+• If not done before arriving on-site, get to know the presenters and their content to develop a cohesive flow between presentations.
 The Speaker Ready Room is a good place for a quick meeting with the speaker(s).
 This is also a good place to learn how the speaker(s) would like to be introduced.
 Bios/CVs are posted on the program webpage.

 Presentation Room